 I still remember the first time I had this special fish curry.
 It was when I had joined my husband in his Regiment in the Army.

 I had a warm welcome and the ladies in the Unit tried to make me feel at home.
 The senior officers and wives sent us lunch and dinner and mind you, that is something.
 That’s how I had my first Bengali Fish Curry aka Maccher Jhol.

 Hailing from the South, I wasn’t accustomed to the strong flavor of mustard and my husband had warned me before taking the first bite.
 Yes, it was different but I had loved it.
 It was new and my palette had welcomed the refreshingly variant taste.

-Maccher Jhol is a classic.
-Maccher Jhol means Fish (macch) in curry/gravy (jhol).
-It has few ingredients and they play an important part.
-The strong flavor of mustard and the hotness of green chillies makes the dish terrific and different from other fish curries.
+It has few ingredients and they play a crucial role.
+The strong flavor of mustard and the hotness of green chilies makes the dish delicious and unique from other fish curries.
 You might find it spicy, but oh yeah, you can’t stop eating!
-Use fishes like Rohu (a kind of fresh water carp), Sea Bass or Tilapia for preparing this dish.
+Use fishes like Rohu (a kind of freshwater carp), Sea Bass, Catfish, Mullet or Tilapia for preparing this dish.